-My love affair with fountain pens goes back 40 years but here are a few favourites for drawing.
+My love affair with fountain pens goes back over 40 years but here are a few favourites for drawing.

 |Platinum Carbon Pen|

 This is a lovely, inexpensive, and very fine pen available from Platinum - the Platinum Carbon Pen.
 It is a desk pen design with a long tapering handle, light-weight plastic case and an extra fine (superfine) or medium nib.
 Being from Japan the extra fine is finer than a European EF nib so it produces a very fine line.
 There is a very little flex in this nib though I would not call it a flexible nib.
 With pressure you may be able to double the width of the line but it is best to enjoy the ease of drawing with it without pressure.

 It is designed to use the Platinum Carbon Ink, either in cartridges or refilled from a bottle into a converter.
 I haven't tried it with any other inks as I suspect they may flow too quickly but it is great with the carbon ink - it has an extra large feed to allow the ink to flow.

 This is not This is not an expensive pen at about US$13.50 or so.
 You will find it at Jetpens.com, who stock a large range of Japanese pens and will ship internationally.
 Here is the link.

 Here is is in a Platinum desk stand.